Genusbiz/docs/developers/installation-and-configuration/install-genus-desktop.md

     > `GenusLauncher.exe admin-unpack --installdir <source URL>`

-    instead. **However, we strongly advice against using the installation folder option (i.e. --installdir option) for caching Genus Desktop versions.
+    instead. **However, we strongly discourage using the installation folder option (i.e. --installdir option) for caching Genus Desktop versions.
 The reason for this is that Windows locks executables that are currently in use, thereby making installing/updating/uninstalling of the launcher unreliable.**

 ## Option 3: Combining end-user installation and administrator pre-caching